Skip to content

 swift

-private var user: User!
+var authenticatedUser: User!

 As their name implies, the compiler implicitly unwraps these optionals for you: